ruadh/CSCI-E-33a_Final_Project/README.md

 ### settings.py
 Django configuration.
 Mostly standard, except that I added:
 1. A context processor so I can pass values in this file to Django templates and/or JS
+2. Customizations for this application, such as the auth user model, and constants such as the weekday integer/name mappings
-2. Settings that may vary by dance school, such as the school name, local time zone, default class capacity, etc.
+3. Settings that may vary by dance school, such as the school name, local time zone, default class capacity, etc.

 ### models.py
 The models used in this project.

-Substantial changes made.
+### views.py
+Form classes and navigation, API, and utility functions in Python.

+### admin.py
+Customizations to the Django admin area, which is where most administrator tasks occur.

+### enrollment.js
+JavaScript for BLAH

+### styles.css
+This application mostly uses Bootstrap styles.
+This file contains a small amount of CSS for adding to or modifying those styles.

+### tests.py
+My attempts at unit testing.
+Currently failing at this.
+TO DO:  update me

+### TO DO:  TEMPLATES